D. S. Senanayake: Marriage and children

 D. S. Senanayake married Molly Dunuwila in 1910.
 She was the daughter of R. R. Dunuwila, then secretary of the Colombo Municipal Council and Grace Jayatilaka, daughter of Frederick Jayatilaka of the Ceylon Civil Service and District Judge of Kalutara.
 They had two sons, Dudley Shelton Senanayake (19 June 1911 – 13 April 1973) and Robert Parakrama Senanayake (8 April 1913 – 26 April 1986).
 His eldest son, Dudley Shelton Senanayake, succeeded him as Prime Minister in 1952, followed by his nephew, Sir John Kotelawala (1897–1980) in 1953, but this nine-year family dynasty ended with the landslide victory of Solomon West Ridgeway Dias Bandaranaike in 1956, campaigning under the "Sinhala Only" slogan.
-Dudley Senanayake regained the premiership brefly in 1960, and served again from 1965 to 1970.
+Dudley Senanayake regained the premiership briefly in 1960, and served again from 1965 to 1970.
 Rukman Senanayake, one of his grandsons, served as a cabinet minister and member of parliament.
 Two of his great-grandsons, Vasantha Senanayake, and Ruwan Wijewardene, served as state ministers and members of parliament.